CodeMarie/TastyReactProject/README.md

 6. Finishing up Presentation - 01.12.2021 Added react-bootstrap for buttons.
 7. Addition of gif for title page 02.12.2012
 8. Completion of styling - 03.12.2021 index.css and react-bootstrap for watch card and final checks and deployment.
+9. Addition of React Router for Nav to replace conditional rendering.
 # Installation
 react-bootstrap and import of font awesome Fastar for WatchItem Component